tilok369/ndate/README.md

 # ndate
-A .NET Core DateTime extension functions library
+A .NET Core DateTime extension functions library/ It will give us the facility to get any familiar date ranges such as current year, nth year, current month, last month etc.

 ## returns type => DateRange {Start: DateTime, End: DateTime}